shnam7/gulp-build-manager/docs/contents/01-getting-started.md

     .resolve();
 ```

 This configuration creates three gulp tasks, 'watch', 'scss', and 'clean'.
 Now, you can edit scss files and see the changes in the browser window immediately.
 'GCSSBuilder' is one of built in builders of gbm.
 It compiles sass/scss/less/postcss into css.
-You can refer to **[Built-in Builders][3]** section for details.
+You can refer to **[Builders][3]** section for details.

 In addition to this, you have clean task which removes files specified in scss.clean of the scss build configuration.
 Cleaner task created by addCleaner() function collects 'clean' properties form all the build configuration registered to project, which is created by gbm.createProject() function.

 This is just a quick start.
 GBM provides various features useful in using gulp.